jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

         self.assertEqual(help(str))
     ...

-  the terminal_ shows `python documentation for strings`_ and I read the descriptions until I see a :ref:`method<functions>` that looks like what I am looking for
+  the terminal_ shows `Python documentation for strings`_ and I read the descriptions until I see a :ref:`method<functions>` that looks like what I am looking for

   .. code-block:: python